Mehdix17/Metaheuristics/README.md

-Application of 3 mataheuristics to the maximum clique problem
+Application of 3 mataheuristics to solve the maximum clique problem

+**Maximum clique problem :**\
-Maximum clique problem : The maximum clique problem involves finding the largest subset of vertices in a graph where every pair of vertices is directly connected by an edge.
+The maximum clique problem involves finding the largest subset of vertices in a graph where every pair of vertices is directly connected by an edge.
 This problem is known to be NP-complete, meaning it is computationally challenging to solve efficiently for large graphs.

-Metaheuristics :
+**Metaheuristics :**\
-• Simulated Annealing
+• Simulated Annealing\
-• Genetic Algorithm
+• Genetic Algorithm\
 • Ant Colony Optimization